helium/HIP/0088-adjustment-of-dao-utility-a-score.md

 The specific implementation of the proposed changes will be determined by the Helium Core Developers while conforming to the intent of the proposal in the fullest extent possible.

 ## Success Metrics
 This proposal is a success when the `distribution` and `active-devices` oracles can correctly determine the $A$ factor of the subDAO utility score based on the amount of active devices and the corresponding onboarding fee that was paid.
-As a consequence, this will allow the the subDAOs to set the onboarding fee via their internal governance without requiring a veHNT vote.
+As a consequence, this will allow the subDAOs to set the onboarding fee via their internal governance without requiring a veHNT vote.